Abdominoplasty (Tummy Tuck)

 While liposuction is designed to reduce areas of excess fat, a tummy tuck focuses on eliminating excess skin and tightening any underlying musculature that has become lax, stretched, or torn.
 Both procedures can be used to slim the waistline for a more toned figure and improved body contours.
 The procedures can also be combined to optimize the final results.
-Neither procedure is intended for significant weight loss, and ideal candidates are usually already at or near their target weight and possess good skin elasticity.
+Neither procedure is intended for significant weight loss, and ideal candidates for liposuction are usually already at or near their target weight and possess good skin elasticity.
 During the consultation process, Jeffrey Copeland, MD—our experienced plastic surgeon—will perform a physical exam to determine your candidacy for each procedure, discuss your unique cosmetic goals, and help you decide which procedure is best suited for your needs.

 What Are the Benefits of Abdominoplasty?

 There are many reasons why men and women choose to undergo abdominoplasty, as there are many potential benefits of the procedure.
 A tummy tuck can be used to: